letitiayhho/talker_change_data_processing/src/README.md

 `preprocess_eeg_data.m` - Automated pipeline for preprocessing eeg data using EEGLAB toolbox on MATLAB

-`convolve_and_cross_correlate.m` - Takes the preprocessed eeg data and convolves or cross-correlates the waveforms with the waveform of the auditory stimuli
+`cross_correlate.m` - Takes the preprocessed eeg data and cross-correlates the waveforms with the waveform of the auditory stimuli

-`convolve_and_cross_correlate_formants.m` - Takes the preprocessed eeg data and convolves or cross-correlates the waveforms with the subband-filtered versions of the auditory stimuli.
+`cross_correlate_formants.m` - Takes the preprocessed eeg data and cross-correlates the waveforms with the subband-filtered versions of the auditory stimuli.
 See script for frequency bands and corresponding formants

 `shape_data.m` - Shapes the convolution and cross-correlation values for each subject and collects them into a data frame